Oak Ridge National Laboratory: History

 In 1964 the Molten-Salt Reactor Experiment began with the construction of the reactor.
-It was operated from 1966 until 1969 (with six months down time to move from U-235 to U-233 fuel), and proved the viability of molten salt reactors, while also producing fuel for other reactors as a byproduct of its own reaction.
+It operated from 1966 until 1969 (with six months down time to move from U-235 to U-233 fuel) and proved the viability of molten salt reactors, while also producing fuel for other reactors as a byproduct of its own reaction.
 The High Flux Isotope Reactor built in 1965 had the highest neutron flux of any reactor at the time.
-It improved upon the work of the X-10 reactor, producing more medical isotopes, as well as allowing higher fidelity of materials research.

-Researchers in the Biology Division studied the effects of chemicals on mice, including petrol fumes, pesticides, and tobacco.
+It improved upon the work of the X-10 reactor, producing more medical isotopes as well as allowing higher fidelity of materials research.
+Researchers in the biology division studied the effects of chemicals on mice, including petrol fumes, pesticides, and tobacco.

-In the late 1960s, cuts in funding led to the cancellation of plans for another particle accelerator, and the United States Atomic Energy Commission cut the breeder reactor program by two-thirds, leading to a downsizing in staff from 5000 to 3800.
+In the late 1960s, cuts in funding led to the cancellation of plans for another particle accelerator, and the United States Atomic Energy Commission cut the breeder reactor program by two-thirds, leading to a downsizing in staff from 5,000 to 3,800.
 In the 1970s, the prospect of fusion power was strongly considered, sparking research at ORNL.
 A tokamak called ORMAK, made operational in 1971, was the first tokamak to achieve a plasma temperature of 20 million Kelvin.
 After the success of the fusion experiments, it was enlarged and renamed ORMAK II in 1973; however, the experiments ultimately failed to lead to fusion power plants.

-The US Atomic Energy Commission required improved safety standards in the early 1970s for nuclear reactors, so ORNL staff wrote almost 100 requirements covering many factors including fuel transport and earthquake resistance.
+The US Atomic Energy Commission (AEC) required improved safety standards in the early 1970s for nuclear reactors, so ORNL staff wrote almost 100 requirements covering many factors including fuel transport and earthquake resistance.
 In 1972 the AEC held a series of public hearings where emergency cooling requirements were highlighted and the safety requirements became more stringent.

-ORNL was involved in analysing the damage to the core of the Three Mile Island Nuclear Generating Station after the accident in 1979.

 Also in 1972, Peter Mazur, a biologist at ORNL, froze with liquid nitrogen, thawed and implanted mouse embryos in a surrogate mother.
 The mouse pups were born healthy.
 The technique is popular in the livestock industry, as it allows the embryos of valuable cattle to be transported easily and a prize cow can have multiple eggs extracted and thus, through in vitro fertilisation, have many more offspring than would naturally be possible.

 In 1974 Alvin Weinberg, director of the lab for 19 years, was replaced by Herman Postma, a fusion scientist.
 In 1977 construction began for 6 metre (20 foot) superconducting electromagnets, intended to control fusion reactions.
 The project was an international effort: three electromagnets were produced in the US, one in Japan, one in Switzerland and the final by remaining European states.
-Experimentation continued into the 1980s.
+ORNL was involved in analyzing the damage to the core of the Three Mile Island Nuclear Generating Station after the accident in 1979.